ShawnWangXin/PHBS_MLF_2023/Project/README.md

 ### (1) Current Work

-* [X] We use text-based method to improve shared analyst coverage factor.
+* [X] We use textual similarity to improve shared analyst coverage factor.
 * [X] We use claculated matrix to enhance stock prediction model.

 ### (2) TODO
 * [ ] Add more models.

-* [ ] As training model takes a long time, we only divide train and test set once.
+* [ ] As training model took a long time, we only splitted train and test set once.
 We will use **time series cross validation** later on.

 ### (3) Academic Discussion